ethho/dotfiles/README.md

 git clone --recurse-submodules https://github.com/ethan-n-ho/dotfiles
 ```

-2. `git checkout` the branch with the desired config.
+2. `git fetch --all` and `git checkout` the branch with the desired config.

 3. Run the [dotbot](https://github.com/anishathalye/dotbot) install script: